 Dr. Dibaba conducts face-to-face consultations with researchers to discuss study design, statistical and analytical resources, tools, and methods.
 He is also responsible for conducting educational workshops in biostatistics and study design to various groups of researchers and trainees on campus.
 He has over 15 years experience as an Epidemiologist.

 TN-CTSI Core Leadership

 - Informatics Core

+Dr. Arash Shaban-Nejad, Co-Director.
 Dr. Shaban-Nejad is an Assistant Professor in the Department of Pediatrics and a member of the UTHSC ORNL Center for Biomedical Informatics.
 His primary research interest is population health intelligence, epidemiologic surveillance and big-data semantic analytics through the use of tools and techniques from artificial intelligence, knowledge representation, and semantic web, particularly ontologies and knowledge bases, description logics, Category Theory, Social Network Theory, reasoning and inferencing.
-Dr. Shaban-Nejad will serve as an associate co-leader of the Informatics Core.

 - Community and Collaboration Core